Popular festivals in Singapore

 Labour Day – 1 May

 National Day – 9 August

-This is to celebrate the nation’s birthday, or the date Singapore became independent way back in 1965.
-A large parade is a given, to honour the patriotism of Singaporeans.
-Awards are also given out to recognise the service and contributions of individuals and companies to Singapore.
+This is to celebrate the nation’s birthday, or the date Singapore became an independent way back in 1965.
+A large parade is given, to honor the patriotism of Singaporeans.
+Awards are also given out to recognize the service and contributions of individuals and companies to Singapore.